cordblomquist/ps40-shelly4pm-controller/readme.md

-Here is the complete project documentation formatted in **GitHub-flavored Markdown**.
-You can save this directly as `README.md` in your repository.

-I have utilized GitHub's specific alert syntax (e.g., `> [!WARNING]`) to highlight the critical safety interlocks, which renders beautifully on GitHub.

----

 #Winslow PS40 Pellet Stove Controller (Shelly Pro 4PM)##1.
 Project Overview**Objective:** Replace a failing or obsolete factory control board for a Winslow PS40 pellet stove with a modern, Wi-Fi-enabled industrial controller.

 **Core Hardware:** Shelly Pro 4PM (4-channel smart relay with DIN rail mounting).